farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

-Battle of Neighborhoods-The Smart Investor,
+#Battle of Neighborhoods-The Smart Investor
 Finding the best neighborhood of Istanbul to invest in Fastfood